Homefires - The Journal of Homeschooling Online

 Author of Carschooling

-Use DVDs in the classroom, at home, or in the car to enhance learning.
 There are historic and important events to commemorate nearly every day of the year.
-This DVD Schooling Calendar will help you note events and people that impact our lives with recommendations for DVDs to further learning and boost your student's knowledge of the world.
-All of the DVDs recommended are available through our affiliation with Amazon.com -- just click on the links to make a purchase that helps support this website.
+This Learning Calendar will help you note events and people that impact our lives with recommendations for DVDs, CDs, books, and websites to further learning and boost your student's knowledge of the world.
+All of the DVD, CD, and book recommendations are available through our affiliation with Amazon.com -- just click on the links to make a purchase that allows us to continue to provide this resource for free.

 Bonus!
 Take a Virtual Tour of the Sistine Chapel Your children (ages 9-12) may also enjoy the book, "Lives of the Artists: Masterpieces, Messes (And What the Neighbors Thought)" by Kathleen Krull.